Thanksgiving Tournament Rules

 4. Teams may consist of a maximum of 20 players, with no more than 18 being skaters and no more than 2 Goalies.
 Official USAH Rosters for each team participating must be on file with the Tournament Director before the start of play.

 6. All teams should be ready to take the ice for warmups a minimum of 5 minutes before their scheduled game time.
-A 3-minute warm‐up period will be provided for each team that is prepared and ready to take the ice on‐time.
+A 3 minute warm‐up period will be provided for each team that is prepared and ready to take the ice on‐time.

 7. All Teams should be prepared and ready for their game to start up to 15 minutes prior to the published game time.
 Starting times may be adjusted, without prior notice, to take advantage of available ice time and manage the overall tournament schedule.
 Game start times are set, and may only be adjusted, at the sole discretion of the Tournament Director.

-10. Each team will be responsible to supply an ADULT volunteer to manage their team’s penalty box during EACH of their team’s games.
+10. Each team will be responsible to supply an ADULT volunteer to manage their team’s penalty box during each of their team’s games.
 This adult may be a rostered coach who is not on the bench but may NOT coach from the penalty box.

 11. There will be NO PHOTOGRAPHY (still or video) allowed from the benches, officials boxes, or penalty boxes.
 Spectators are free to take pictures from outside the boards at any time.

-15. A game which is forfeited will be officially recorded as a 0‐6 loss for the team declaring the forfeit.
+15. A game which is forfeited will be officially recorded as a 0‐1 loss for the team declaring the forfeit.
 The opposing team will be credited with a win and receive 2 points in the tournament standings.

-17. Penalties
+16. Penalties

-• 1 minute for minor penalties
+1 minute for minor penalties

-• 4 minutes for major penalties
+4 minutes for minor penalties

-• 8 minutes for misconducts
+8 minutes for misconducts

-• 1 minute 30 seconds for minor penalties
+1 minute 30 seconds for minor penalties

-• 4 minutes for major penalties
+4 minutes for minor penalties

-• 8 minutes for misconducts
+8 minutes for misconducts

-20. During round robin play, teams will earn 2 points for a win, 1 point for a tie, and no points for a loss.
+19. During round robin play, teams will earn 2 points for a win, 1 point for a tie, and no points for a loss.

-21. In Divisions where there are three (3 teams), play will occur in round robin format, with each team playing 2 games.
+20. In Divisions where there are three (3 teams), play will occur in round robin format, with each team playing 2 games.
 At the end of round robin play, the team with the highest point total will automatically advance to the Championship game for the Division.
-At the end of round robin play, teams ranked 2nd and 3rd will play each other in a Semi-final game, and the winner will advance to the Championship game for that division.
+At the end of round robin play, teams ranked 2nd and 3rd will play each other in a Play In game, and the winner will advance to the Championship game for that division.
 If there is a tie in the playoff game, it will be broken following the tie breaker procedures used for advancement to Championship games.

-22. In Divisions with four (4) teams, play will occur in round robin format, with each team playing 3 games.
+21. In Divisions with four (4) teams, play will occur in round robin format, with each team playing 3 games.
 At the end of the round robin play, the 2 teams with the highest point totals will advance to the Championship game for the Division.

 24. TIE BEAKER: If multiple teams are tied for points after round robin plan, the tie will be broken per the “Official Tournament Tie Breaker Rules” published with this document.